Working Constructively with Conflict in Community

 (Price is per person)*

 *Interested in participating as a group?
-Please sign up for a community FIC membership to receive a group discount on course registrations.
+Please sign up for a group FIC membership to receive a group discount on course registrations.